mateti1/arun/readme.md

-# Simple PHP Website -test
+# Simple PHP Website -test1

 I put together this project while introducing a friend of mine to PHP.
 I decided to clean it up a bit and put it on Github so anyone new to PHP can have a taste of a very simple and minimal website built with PHP.